A Little Somethin’ About Melinda And Her Website

 If you’re a fellow writer, you can follow my story and discover that you’re not alone in the questions you may have or the frustrating issues you must tackle.

 If you’re not a writer, don’t fear!
 I won’t just cover things that only other writers can relate to, but melindafreeland.com is also for people who enjoy connecting with other Christians.

 Of course, this website is most definitely for readers—and more readers!
 One example of how it’s for readers is every fourth Friday, I’ll write and share a review about “a really good book.”
 I won’t waste readers’ time or hurt any author’s feelings by posting negative critiques.
 This is only one example of whether you write, or just love to read, you’re bound to find something intriguing here!

 Thanks for taking the time to read a little (did I say little?) somethin’ about me and my website.
-I promise my Wednesday, Friday, and Sunday blog posts will be much shorter than what you’re reading right now!
-Those Musing Monday posts though …
+I promise all my other blog posts will be much shorter than what you’re reading right now!

 You can keep up to date on the most recent entries to my blog by signing up to get notifications sent to your email.
 Go to the top left of any page on this website, and enter your email address and name in the “Follow Blog via Email” box.

 To find out more about my first novel, Love, Texas – Population 2, check out my BOOKS tab at the top bar of any page.

 Want to know even more about me or are you looking for Press Kit usable photos or info?
 Click on the PRESS / MEDIA tab at the top bar of any page.